curityio/nginx_oauth_proxy_module/resources/1-development.md

 -H "cookie: example-at=$AT_COOKIE"
 ```

-The development target API is an internet mockbin API that echoes headers and shows the forwarded token:
+The development target API is an internet mockbin API that echoes headers and shows the forwarded access token:

 ```json
 {